MARS Launch Information:

 Due to the proximity of the Museum and aircraft MARS does not allow High Power clusters or staging.
 Clusters and parallel or drop-away staging introduce too many variables in flight.
 Black powder motor clusters are allowed, as is black-powder staging in Estes style rockets.

 At MARS launches the range safety officer will designate the angle rockets must be launched at depending on the wind speed and direction.
 The angles are designed to keep rockets from flying over the flight line and flying towards the Museum buildings.
 There may be temporary altitude restrictions if the wind blows towards the museum to prevent recovery drift into buildings/airplanes.
-MARS requires all High Power rockets to use rail buttons for launch guidance, unless they will fly to no higher than 800 feet.
 Launch rails are superior to round rods in every way and are an integral part of our system to control rocket flights.
 Saucers, spools and monocopters are exempt from the rail button requirement.

 Carry in, carry out: Please remove ALL of your garbage at the end of your flying day.